-We use the same dataset split of 500 training + 150 validation images with varying representation of either class in each image as in [TS20].
+We use the same dataset split of 600 training + 150 validation images with the varying representation of either class in each image as in [13].
 Many images are purely negative (only background mask).
-To train Mask R-CNN model to solve these problems, we extract bounding box coordinates of each lesion object from the masks, and either use 3 (2)
+To train the Mask R-CNN model to solve these problems, we extract bounding box coordinates of each lesion object from the masks and either use 3 (2 positives + 1 background label) or 2 (1 positive+1 background) labels for objects.